siilarsi/upsert-issue/README.md

 # Upsert issue action

-Create or update an issue with a comment from text input or a path to a (readme) file.
+Create an issue or a new comment in one from text input or a from a (readme)

 ## Inputs